Timoth8/ellty-tests2/QUICKSTART.md

 - **Local Dev**: `http://localhost:3000`

 You should see:
+- ✅ **Real-time updates** - Open in multiple windows to see live updates!
 - ✅ Login/Register functionality (JWT authentication)
 - ✅ View comments without login (public access)
 - ✅ Nested comments with zig-zag alignment